rishabhjain16/audio-visual-llm/model_architecture.md

 ## Modality Handling

-Our model supports three modality modes:
+Our model supports three modality modes, which can be selected for both training and inference:

 1. **Audio-Only Mode**: Only processes audio inputs through the audio encoder and connector.
+Fusion is skipped as there's no video input.
 2. **Video-Only Mode**: Only processes video inputs through the video encoder and connector.
+Fusion is skipped as there's no audio input.
 3. **Combined Mode (both)**: Processes both audio and video, fusing the features for improved performance.

+The model automatically detects whether to apply fusion based on:
+- The selected modality
+- The availability of inputs (audio and/or video)

+If the modality is set to "both" but only one input type is available, the model will process just that input without fusion.

 ## Decoding Process